mediasuitenz/bootstrap/INSTALL.md

         - download binary package from http://www.iterm2.com
     - zsh (replacement for bash shell)
         - `brew install zsh`
+        - review and copy the config files from this repo config-files/.zshrc
     - ohmyzsh (zsh configured and enhanced)
         - `curl -L http://install.ohmyz.sh | sh`
     - change your default shell to zsh
         - `chsh -s /bin/zsh`
     - nodejs (Node and NPM)
         - download binary from http://nodejs.org or `brew install node`
+        - Install n (node version manager) `npm install -g n`
+        - `which node` and `which npm` should return valid paths, if not try adding `export PATH=/path/to/node/bin:$PATH` to your .zshrc
     - Install 'n' and switch to node LTS 4.2
         - install npm n package with `npm install -g n`
         - install node v4.4, the current LTS `n 4.4`